Tossing your hat into the ring for a fresh new job?

 Now, shorten these thoughts into a concise line stating your value – and you’ll have the right formula for a persuasive headline.

-5 – Your resume should use a strategic mix of keywords to pass 2020 ATS systems.
+5 – Your resume needs keywords to pass ATS systems in 2020.

-In 2020, your resume needs to appease both the human reader and Applicant Tracking Software (ATS) systems, so you’ll need to add keywords matching your desired jobs.
+What else is important for your resume in 2020?
+You must appease BOTH the human reader and Applicant Tracking Software (ATS) systems with keywords matching your desired jobs.

 To do this, gather several job postings that interest you, then extract each skill you possess from the descriptions (such as Budget Management, Sales Strategy, IT Operations, Prospecting, or Team Building).
 Aim for at least 30 skills, particularly those you see repeated for each job.

-Add these keywords by blending them into your job descriptions and achievement sentences, or create a Core Competencies section.
-Either way, your keyword content will help draw attention (and an ATS match) from employers.
+Add keywords by blending them into your job descriptions and achievement bullets to help draw attention (and an ATS match).

-By supplying a picture instead of dense blocks of text, you’ll be able to point out valuable data to employers.
+By supplying a picture instead of dense blocks of text, your resume will showcase valuable data.

-As an example, this RVP Sales resume employs a growth performance chart to show multi-category revenue wins, allowing the reader to quickly skim for more detail.
-This tutorial on charts in Microsoft Word can give you a quick-start lesson on adding a chart.
+As an example, this Business Development resume employs a growth performance chart to show multi-category revenue wins, allowing the reader to quickly skim for more detail.
+This tutorial on charts in Microsoft Word can give you a quick-start lesson.

 NOTE: You’ll want to put the chart “in front” of text that conveys the same data, enabling ATS systems to pick it up.

-Custom-design section headings to represent your own brand in your resume.
-For example, your achievements could be shown under “Sales & Market Share Results.”
+You can custom-design these headings to represent your OWN brand.
+For example, sales wins could be shown under “Sales & Market Share Results.”
 If you lack formal education, you can still include an Education section titled “Professional Development and Training.”
 The idea is to explain your value-add with these descriptions.

 If you are applying to online postings, however, submit a resume with standard headings (which lets the ATS parse them correctly), then follow up by sending your innovative resume version to a hiring manager.